Lpaakh/D3-Challenge/README.md

 ## Background

-Laura Paakh May complete the following assignment on September 26th, 2020.
+Laura Paakh May completed the following assignment on September 26th, 2020.

 "Welcome to the newsroom!
 You've just accepted a data visualization position for a major metro paper.
 You're tasked with analyzing the current trends shaping people's lives, as well as creating charts, graphs, and interactive elements to help readers understand your findings.